Castle hotel stays in Ireland

 With countless castles dotted like time capsules all across the island, why not step right into Ireland’s history and spend the night?

-City hotels may be heavenly and B&Bs the homeliest havens around – but can anything really beat a castle stay?
+City hotels may be heavenly and B&Bs the homeliest havens around – but can anything really beat an castle hotel in Ireland?
 Whether you grew up dreaming of dragon-slaying adventures or envying tower-bound princesses, there’s something about a castle that just captures the imagination.

 Perhaps that’s why Ireland remains so full of them today.
 For the past thousand years, they have defined the landscape: looming over medieval towns like Trim Castle in County Meath, clinging to wave-bashed cliffsides like Dunluce Castle in County Antrim and sitting solidly as cities fell and flourished around them like Dublin Castle.